-- Class Absences: No more than four (4) absences are allowed.
+- Theory and on-campus lab absences: No more than four (4) absences are allowed.
 In the event of 5th absence, the student is not allowed to continue in the course and must drop all concurrent nursing courses as well.
 On-campus lab days are included in the course RNSG 1441 attendance. - 2.
 Students who are up to 15 minutes late are tardy.
 Students who are more than 15 minutes late are counted absent for that entire day-three tardies equal one (1) absence.
 Leaving class early counts as a tardy or absence according to the time missed. - 3.
 It is the responsibility of each student to contact the course instructor regarding any theory absences.
 The student is responsible for content missed during theory hours. - 4.
 Inclement Weather Policy: Refer to the Health Science Student Handbook. - 5.
 To meet Student Learning Outcomes in the Associate Degree Nursing Program, students may be required to attend local professional seminars.
-A nominal fee may be assessed for the seminar.
+A nominal fee may be assessed forthe seminar.
 If the seminar is required, the student will be expected to participate in the entire workshop. - 6.
 Outside Readings: Evidence-based readings may be taken from nursing periodicals and other publications to supplement your textbook reading.
 If outside readings are required, they will be available in the College Library - 7.
 Homework Assignments: Each student will complete designated homework assignments by the given due date and time.
 The assignments shall be submitted to the students' instructor.
 ATI Grades will be recorded as the highest grade earned by the assigned due date.
 Any late homework assignments will not be accepted and will receive a zero. - 8.
-Lab Skills: During the semester, students are assigned clinical skills checkoffs to be demonstrated on campus.
-If the skill demonstrations do not meet the required criteria outlined, the student will be given two (2) additional opportunities for demonstration of the competency.
-The highest grade possible for the 2nd attempt will be 75%, and 3rd attempt will be 50% of the points available for that skill.
+Skill checkoffs: During the semester, students will be assigned skill checkoffs to be demonstrated on campus.
+Completion of all assigned skill checkoffs is mandatory.
+If the skill demonstrations do not meet the required criteria outlined, the student will be given two (2) additional opportunities to demonstrate competency.
+The highest grade possible for the second attempt will be 75% of the points available for that skill.
+The third attempt will be 50% of the points available for that skill.

-If the student is not successful by the 3rd attempt, the student will not be allowed to continue in the program and will not be allowed to remain in co-requisite or concurrent courses.
-Refer to the Texarkana College Student Handbook and the Health Science Student Handbook.
+If the student is not successful by the third attempt, the student will NOT be allowed to continue in the program and will NOT be allowed to remain in corequisite or concurrent courses.
+Refer to the Texarkana College Student Handbook and Health Sciences Student Handbook.
 9. Standards of conduct, as described in the Health Science Division Student Handbook and Texarkana College Student Handbook, will be followed.
 Disciplinary action is described in the handbooks.
 Students are responsible for reading and being familiar with these standards.
 It is an expectation that students treat faculty, staff, and fellow students with respect on campus and in the clinical setting.
 Incivility will not be tolerated in the Health Sciences Programs.